WalletConnect/wcn/docs/operator-cli-guide.md

 ### Maintenance

-Maintenance mode allows you to signal the cluster that your setup should not be used.
+Maintenance mode allows you to signal the cluster that your setup could be offline while under maintenance.
 This is useful for e.g. updating the database.

 > **NOTE**: only one Node Operator is allowed to be in maintenance mode at a given time.